Back to Blog

 Social Media as Retrieval Infrastructure

-The integration of social media into the retrieval layer represents perhaps the most significant validation of the unified approach.
+The integration of social media into the retrieval layer validates the unified approach in a way that single-platform data cannot.
 Social media platforms now serve three critical functions: training data sources where posts, comments, and interactions provide training data for all major AI systems; real-time information feeds where AI systems access social platforms for current events, trends, and real-time information; and discovery interfaces where users increasingly find information through AI-powered social media algorithms.

 Market Evidence